TeejMcSteez/HAEYapper/README.md

 ## Current TODO

-- Add rentention length to .env and on startup of CLI and server Purge all logs older than set retention length
 - Refactor split logs to only returns non-empty or non-newline logs to stop handling it in function

 ## Research